 The maximally tolerated pazopanib dose (MTD) in patients with moderate hepatic impairment (defined as an elevation of bilirubin > 1.5 X to 3 X ULN regardless of the ALT values) was 200 mg once daily.
 The median steady-state values of Cmax

 (22.4 microgram/mL, range 6.4 to 32.9) and AUC(0-24)

-There are insufficient data in patients with severe hepatic impairment (total bilirubin > 3 X ULN regardless of the ALT value); therefore, use of Votrient is not recommended in these patients.
+There are insufficient data in patients with severe hepatic impairment (total bilirubin > 3 X ULN regardless of the ALT value); therefore, use of pazopanib is not recommended in these patients.

-Juvenile animal studies: In juvenile toxicity studies, when pre-weaning rats were dosed from day 9 postpartum through day 14 postpartum, pazopanib caused mortalities and abnormal organ growth/maturation in kidney, lung, liver and heart, at a dose approximately 0.1-fold the AUC at the MRHD of 800 mg/day.
-When post weaning rats were dosed from day 21 post partum to day 62 postpartum, toxicological findings were similar to adult rats at comparable exposures with changes in bone, trachea, teeth, adrenal, pancreas, stomach, duodenum, lymph node, male mammary gland and reproductive organs.
-In rats, weaning occurs at day 21 postpartum which approximately equates to a human paediatric age of 2 years.
-Human paediatric patients are at increased risk for bone and teeth effects as compared to adults, as these changes, including shortened limbs, were present in juvenile rats at ≥10 mg/kg/day (equal to approximately 0.1-0.2 fold the AUC at the MRHD of 800 mg/day) (see Precautions).
+Juvenile animal studies: In juvenile toxicity studies, when pre-weaning rats were dosed from day 9 post partum through day 14 postpartum, pazopanib caused mortalities and abnormal organ growth/maturation in kidney, lung, liver and heart, at a dose approximately 0.1-fold the AUC at the MRHD of 800 mg/day.
+When post weaning rats were dosed from day 21 post partum to day 62 post partum, toxicological findings were similar to adult rats at comparable exposures with changes in bone, trachea, teeth, adrenal, pancreas, stomach, duodenum, lymph node, male mammary gland and reproductive organs.
+In rats, weaning occurs at day 21 postpartum which approximately equates to a human pediatric age of 2 years.
+Human pediatric patients are at increased risk for bone and teeth effects as compared to adults, as these changes, including shortened limbs, were present in juvenile rats at ≥ 10 mg/kg/day (equal to approximately 0.1-0.2-fold the AUC at the MRHD of 800 mg/day) (see PRECAUTIONS).